UPDATE – MARCH 2026:

 What the Guidelines Cover

-The guidelines define generative AI as pretrained models capable of producing synthetic content—such as images, text, and code—based on user input.
-They distinguish between:
+The framework defines generative AI as pretrained models capable of producing synthetic content—including text, images, and code—based on user prompts.

-Incidental purchases (where generative AI is a feature of a broader tool)
+- Incidental purchases, where generative AI is a feature within a broader software tool

-Intentional purchases (where generative AI is the main product being procured)
+- Intentional purchases, where generative AI is the primary product being procured

-Use case examples include content creation, chatbot deployment, and data analysis.
+Example use cases include content generation, chatbot deployment, and data analysis support.

 Training and Oversight Requirements